Building a Survival Group: What Preppers Must Know before They Get Started

 • Smaller group: This depends on the size of your location.
 You won’t want too many people because your supplies will run out faster.
 But you do want enough people that you can defend your location.

-• Live close by: You don’t want anyone to have to go long distances to reach the bug-in location.
+• Live close by: You don’t want anyone to go long distances to reach the bug-in location.

-• Be willing to invest in supplies: Since you won’t be able to obtain new resources once you’ve hunkered down, you need to have an ample stockpile.
-Depending on your plan, each team member might contribute supplies to one central stockpile or create a stockpile at their own homes.
-It is better for each home to have its own stockpile, but this is obviously a costlier option.
+• Be willing to invest in supplies: Since you won’t be able to obtain new resources once you’ve hunkered down, you need an ample stockpile.
+Depending on your plan, each team member might contribute supplies to one central stockpile or create a stockpile at their homes.
+It is better for each home to have its own stockpile, but this option is costlier.

-• Have knowledge of ammunitions and home-defense: The biggest threat when bugging in is that looters will come for your supplies.
+• Know about ammunition and home defense: The most significant threat when bugging in is that looters will come for your supplies.
 A group with knowledge of home defense can prevent this from happening.

 Bug-Out